-At GPS Commander, we’re seeing a shift within our customer base, from standard GPS tracking devices to mobile video telematics systems.
-Until recently, live mobile video telematics, which consumes a lot of cellular data, wasn’t feasible due to insufficient speeds and costly wireless data service.
-However, with the advent of high speed 4G connectivity and substantial reductions in wireless data costs, mobile video telematics is now becoming mainstream.
-Today, the ongoing monthly fees for a mobile video telematics system (which also provides GPS tracking) are very similar to what customers are typically paying for simple GPS tracking.
+In the GPS tracking and fleet telematics markets, there is a shift taking place, whereby businesses with field vehicles are replacing standard GPS tracking devices with mobile video devices.
+Mobile video devices can be in the form of Dash Cam systems or MDVR’s.
+(Mobile Digital Video Recorders) For purposes of this article, we’ll categorize those devices as VTS Systems or ‘Video Telematics Systems’.
+Until recently, live video telematics systems were not feasible due to insufficient wireless data speeds and costly wireless data service.
+However, with the advent of high speed 4G connectivity and declining wireless data prices, mobile video telematics is now becoming mainstream.
+Today, the ongoing monthly fees for a VTS system (which also provides GPS tracking) are very similar to what customers are typically paying for simple GPS tracking.
 Given the additional benefits that mobile video systems provide, the return on investment can be exceptional.

 Dash Cam Configurations